- The Miracast not supported by the graphics driver problem prevents you from projecting your screen.

 2. Set up Miracast

-- Firstly, you’ll want to turn on the selected device you wish to project to;
+- Turn on the selected device you wish to project to.

 - You’re all set, enjoy.

 - Press Windows key + R to open up a Run box.

 - Type ms-settings:network-wifi and press Enter to open the Network & internet Settings menu.

 Miracast uses Wi-Fi Direct, so the only thing to worry about is that your devices are connected to the same network.

 Some third-party VPN solutions will regularly reject connections from Wi-Fi Direct.
 So it’s a good idea to disable the VPN’s in question to solve any connection issues.